LexGeurts/HICODE_Start/README.md

 3. **Access the application**

-   Open your browser and navigate to `http://localhost:5000`
+   Open your browser and navigate to `<your-codespace-id-xxxxx>-5000.app.github.dev` if you are running the app in Github codespaces, or `http://localhost:5000` if you are running it locally.

 ---